 The first Social Security law was enacted in 1935.
-In it, Congress implemented an extensive system aimed at providing retirement and unemployment benefits to qualifying individuals who were no longer employed.
-The Social Security Act also provided certain welfare benefits to those who were unable to work.
-Retirement and unemployment benefits were financed out of taxes specifically earmarked for these purposes.
+In it, Congress implemented an extensive system to provide retirement and unemployment benefits to qualifying individuals who were no longer employed.
+The Social Security Act also provided welfare benefits to those who were unable to work.
+Retirement and unemployment benefits were financed out of taxes specifically earmarked for those purposes.

-The Social Security Act has been amended numerous times in the last seventy years, although the basic mechanism for funding Social Security benefits remains the same.
-Old-age, survivor, and disability insurance benefits (OASDI) and hospital insurance and Medicare benefits for the aged and disabled (Medicare) are primarily financed from taxes paid by employers and employees under the Federal Insurance Contributions Act (FICA).
-The combined tax rate for each party is now 7.65%, consisting of a 6.2% component for OASDI, and a 1.45% component for Medicare.
+The Social Security Act has been amended numerous times in the last 70 years, although the basic mechanism for funding Social Security benefits remains the same.
+Old-age, survivor, and disability insurance benefits and hospital insurance and Medicare benefits for the aged and disabled (Medicare) are primarily financed from taxes paid by employers and employees under the Federal Insurance Contributions Act.
+The combined tax rate for each party is now 7.65 percent, consisting of a 6.2 percent component for OASDI and a 1.45 percent component for Medicare.

-In general, remuneration paid by an employer for services performed by an employee is subject to FICA taxes, unless the payments are specifically excepted from the term "wages," or the services are specifically excepted from the term "employment."
-Employers collect the employee portion of the tax by deducting the tax from the wages of each employee at the time of payment.3
+In general, remuneration paid by an employer for services performed by an employee is subject to FICA taxes, unless the payments are specifically excepted from the term "wages" or the services are specifically excepted from the term "employment."
+Employers collect the employee portion of the tax by deducting the tax from the wages of each employee at the time of payment.2

 Originally, the collection and verification of taxes under FICA was the responsibility of state governments.
-Prior to 1951, Social Security coverage was not available to employees of states and their political subdivisions.
-In 1951, states and their "political subdivisions" (a defined term that turns out to be critical) were able to extend FICA coverage to their employees through agreements voluntary commonly "Section referred to as Agreements."
+Before 1951, Social Security coverage was not available to employees of states and their political subdivisions.
+In 1951 states and their political subdivisions (a defined term that turns out to be critical) were able to extend FICA coverage to their employees through voluntary agreements commonly referred to as section 218 agreements.

-Section 218 Agreements were made between a state, political subdivision, or instrumentality thereof and the Social Security Administration (SSA).
-Such an agreement extended OASDI and Medicare coverage to employees of the state, political subdivision, or instrumentality that entered into the agreement.
-A "political subdivision" includes an instrumentality of the state.4
+Section 218 agreements were made between a state, political subdivision, or instrumentality thereof and the Social Security Administration.
+The agreements extended OASDI and Medicare coverage to employees of the state, political subdivision, or instrumentality that entered into the agreement.
+A political subdivision includes an instrumentality of the state.3